B2005848/ClinicsManagementWebsite/README.md

 - bcrypt
 - nodemailer

+📝 License
-# Copyright (c) 2024 LeThanhNamCTUB2005848.
+Copyright © 2024 LeThanhNamCTUB2005848.
 All rights reserved.

+This project is licensed under a proprietary license.
+Unauthorized copying, modification, or distribution of this software is prohibited without explicit permission from the author.